Risk Assessing

 - Anyone responsible for completing or reviewing risk assessments

-It’s relevant across all sectors and all workplace types.
-Whether your team works in an office, on a construction site, in a warehouse, a school or a care setting, the legal duty to assess risk is the same.
+It’s relevant across all sectors and workplace types.
+Whether your team works in an office, on a construction site, in a warehouse, or in a school, the legal duty to assess risk is the same.
 What changes is the nature of the hazards, and this course works with your environment rather than around it.
+If your organisation works specifically in health and social care, our Risk Assessing in Health and Social Care course is built around the people you support rather than general workplace hazards, and may be the better fit.

 The Health and Safety Executive sets out a clear five-step process: identify the hazards, decide who might be harmed and how, evaluate the risks and decide on precautions, record your findings, and review and update when needed.
 That process is what this course teaches staff to apply in practice.